Surat Thani Airport - Koh Phangan (Thong Sala Pier)

 Ferries to Koh Phangan Island

-The earliest Surat Thani Airport Koh Phangan (Thong Sala Pier) ferry sailings typically depart Surat Thani Airport at around 07:30.
+The first Surat Thani Airport Koh Phangan (Thong Sala Pier) ferry typically departs from Surat Thani Airport at around 08:30.
 The last ferry usually departs at 16:00.

-Surat Thani Airport Koh Phangan (Thong Sala Pier) Ferry sail durations on this ferry route can take around 5h 21m.
-The fastest sailings are approximately 4h 30m.
-Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.
+The Surat Thani Airport Koh Phangan (Thong Sala Pier) ferry trip can take around 5 hours.
+The fastest sailings are approximately 3 hours 15 minutes.
+Sailing times can vary between ferry operators and can be impacted by weather conditions.

 Pets are currently not allowed on board the ferries from Surat Thani Airport to Koh Phangan (Thong Sala Pier).